alastria/alastria-node-besu/docs/binary-installation.md

 With binaries, once the Besu node is running, we have to check periodically if there're some nodes that have been replaced, in order to do so, we can execute the updateStaticNodes script.
 We can execute the command manually or, on the other hand, we can set a task in crontab to be executed every hour (or another time frame).

 To do manually, first we have to set env variables NODE_BRANCH and NODE_TYPE:

 ```
 export NODE_TYPE=regular
 export NODE_BRANCH=main
 cd scripts
 sh updateStaticNodes.sh
 ```

 Through crontab, we have to set the task.
 Before that we have to set env variables NODE_BRANCH and NODE_TYPE into the script.

 ```
 sed -i '7s/.*/NODE_TYPE=regular\n&/; 8s/.*/NODE_BRANCH=main\n&/' /data/alastria-node-besu/scripts/updateStaticNodes.sh
 sudo vi /etc/crontab
 # Add the task
 0 * * * * <user_name> /data/alastria-node-besu/scripts/updateStaticNodes.sh
 ```

 The script will check if there's any difference between local and remote checksums, if so, the target nodes will be replaced.

 # Implementation of API Key in Nginx

-An API Key is a special token used for the authentication to make requests to a server.
+An API Key is a special token used to enforce some type of authentication while making requests to a remote service.
 Using that, the Besu node will be more secure for unauthorized accesses or requests.

 The implementation through a reverse proxy using Nginx adds an isolation layer to our node from direct users, reducing the node's exposure to potential attacks.

 ## Steps to deploy

-(This is a derivative version of the offical Alastria repo of the [reverse proxy](https://github.com/alastria/reverse-proxy-nginx), in this steps they're explained how configure Nginx in order to use API key in query format (instead of headers), so it can be use in digital wallets, like Metamask for example)
+> @dev: This is a derivative version of the offical Alastria repo of the [reverse proxy](https://github.com/alastria/reverse-proxy-nginx), in this steps it is explained how configure Nginx in order to use API key in query format (instead of headers), so it can be used in digital wallets, like Metamask for example

 **1.** First of all, the Besu node must be correctly deployed.

 **2.** Install Nginx

 ```
 sudo apt update
 sudo apt install nginx
 ```

 **3.** Now we have to locate our nginx.conf file (it can be placed in ```/usr/local/nginx/conf```, ```/usr/local/etc/nginx``` or ```/etc/nginx``` ), and modify it or replace with one with this contain.

 ```
 user             <YOUR_USER>;
 worker_processes 1;